Los Ríos Region: Hydrography

 The region owes its name to the river network that converge in Valdivia River at the city of Valdivia.
 These rivers drain most of northern Los Ríos Region as well as parts of Araucanía Region and Neuquén Province in Argentina.
 A second large river, Bueno River is responsible for the draining of the southern parts of the region including Ranco Lake, Chile's 4th largest lake.
 Bueno River and its tributary Pilmaiquén River also drain large areas of Osorno Province and form the southern boundary of the region.
 These two big river systems receive a continuous inflow of water due to being fed by lakes and lake chains in the Andes.
 Valdivia River is provided by the Seven Lakes chain plus Lácar Lake and Bueno River from Ranco, Maihue and Puyehue Lake.
 The large lakes in the interior are fed by rainwater and snow melt from the higher mountains.
 Glaciers and semipermanent snow patches have relatively low share flow volume of the main rivers.

+Demographics

+As of the 2024 census, the population of the region is 398,230, ranking it 11th among Chile's 16 regions and has a share of 2.2% of the national total.
+48.4% are male and 51.6% are female.
+People under 15 years old make up 17.3% of the population, and people over 65 years old make up 15.4%.
+67.5% of the population is urban and 32.5% is rural.

+42.7% of the region lives in Valdivia, its capital city.

+Los Ríos Region has a large indigenous population, with 24.3% of census respondents identifying as indigenous in 2024.
+It has a large German presence along with Los Lagos Region, due to the German colonization of Valdivia, Osorno and Llanquihue.